b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 Bear Ninja Cowboy basically has three parts:

-1. Command Line user input (DONE!)
+1. DONE - Command Line user input
 1. The computer randomly picking a role
 1. Checking the player's role and the computer's role
 1. Displaying who won